fotor-2025042422352

 "Nevertheless, it’s clear we are in for a very close fight with our main rivals.
 Our drivers did a simply amazing job today.
 Charles produced yet another of his breathtaking laps, while Carlos came back from a difficult Friday, working hard and demonstrating real determination, which saw him get very close to his team-mate’s time so as to line up right behind him".

-"tomorrow’s race could be the hottest of the season and we have seen how tricky this track and its surface can be, so it will be very important to prepare every last detail for the race, starting with how to manage the tyres.
+"Tomorrow’s race could be the hottest of the season and we have seen how tricky this track and its surface can be, so it will be very important to prepare every last detail for the race, starting with how to manage the tyres.
 This evening, we will work with our colleagues back in Maranello to ensure we get everything out of the car.
 The start will be very important and we will be up against very tough opponents, who are capable of giving us a hard time in terms of top speed.
 I predict a great battle".

 "To be that competitive in qualifying was a big surprise, this is not an easy track to learn.
 Of course, we want to be on pole but I think we’ve done a really good job considering where we were yesterday.
 It’s always going to be tricky and it’s hard to push to the limits when you don’t know the track overly well.
 I think we have a good chance tomorrow as we have a good top speed and the car is handling quite well so I’m looking forward to it.
 It’s quite slippery outside the racing line, it almost feels like gravel, maybe I need to call my dad and ask for some rally advice".

 "We had a poor Q3 run one, which put us on the back foot a bit.
 My second lap was much better, but I just didn’t get the perfect sector two and that was the main problem for me.
 Only a couple of hundreds would have put me P2 so you will always be disappointed with such a gap because a little improvement and you are P2 rather than P4.
-There is a long race ahead of us tomorrow and anything can happen, my race pace looks good so beating the Ferraris is possible if we have a better strategy than them.
+There is a long race ahead of us tomorrow and anything can happen; my race pace looks good so beating the Ferraris is possible if we have a better strategy than them.
 It will be an interesting race tomorrow with the tyre choice and what happens there.
 Today wasn’t ideal but I am looking forward to a strong Sunday".

-"It was looking positive for us after the first run, but then a small mistake for Max at turn four and that was it for him, and then Checo’s first sector wasn’t good for him, so we start from the second row tomorrow".
+"It was all about those fine margins today.
+It was looking positive for us after the first run, but then a small mistake for Max at turn four and that was it for him, and then Checo’s first sector wasn’t good for him, so we start from the second row tomorrow".

 "Max has been on the back foot today, he’s down on laps on the other guys and still learning about the track so it’s a good recovery from him.
 We know both our cars have good straight-line speed and the DRS could be pretty powerful here tomorrow, and with all the support races the breaking zones should open up a bit, so there are a couple of places where we should be able to overtake.
 Strategy and pitstops will be crucial, as no one has really been able to do any long runs, it should be a fascinating contest tomorrow".